imaayush/Recruitment/README.md

 Recruitment
 ===========

-Major Project(based on jsp and oracle 10g)
+Minor  Project(based on jsp and oracle 10g)